 Students can record up to 5 minutes of audio per page, making Wixie a snap for adding narration in a private, non-threatening space using a computer or tablet.
 Students can create a multi-page digital masterpiece that will foster their oral fluency and confidence!

 Students can also use the text-to-speech feature in Wixie to listen to the correct pronunciation of words and to help them hear errors in their own word order and sentence construction.

 Depending on the various language development stages, students can also use the Team feature in Wixie to work collaboratively.
 One student can be the narrator, while the other student(s) illustrates and adds text.
 Everyone can contribute to the overall end product, which allows each student to participate, but at their appropriate level.

 If ELL’s do not understand the academic vocabulary in their textbooks, they are going to be even more challenged and penalized when they tackle the new online tests and have to decipher academic words in the questions they find there.

 Wixie provides a multitude of ways that students can experiment with vocabulary and make sense of the meanings of new words.
 Students can access academic vocabulary trading cards, activities for learning idioms, and other templates designed to support student’s acquisition of vocabulary through text, images and voice.

-Wixie provides digital tools for ELL's to showcase their language and understanding, helping them connect to their learning and the goals of Common Core.
+Using Wixie with your ELL's provides them with powerful tools to showcase their language and understanding, helping them connect to content and to the goals of your standards.